Innovate-For-Health/covid-ensemble/README.md

 - **Key data elements:**

     - `model id:` a unique identifier for each model
     - `model name:` the name of the model
     - `model developer:` the group that developed the model
     - `intended use:` a brief description of the model's intended use, as described by the model developer
     - `code publicly available:` whether or not the model's code is publicly available
+    - `formatted results publicly available:` whether or not machine-readable model results are publicly available (e.g., reported in a means other than a PDF, for example, via a "download data" functionality or via an API)
     - `source documentation:` a link the the model's source documentation
+    - `geographic resolution US State:` whether or not the model reports results per US state, for any set of US states
+    - `geographic resolution Country:` whether or not the model reports results for country, for any set of countries

 #### Outputs Table